-- Looked After Children and Previously Looked After Children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children whose parent/carer is a regular and faithful worshipper in an Anglian or Christian Church2 (see footnote 2), with a sibling attending the School at the time of application.
-'Sibling' is defined in these arrangements as half, full, step, adoptive or foster brother or sister living predominantly in the same home as the child.
-In the event of there being more siblings than there are remaining places in a year, it is possible that a sibling under these circumstances would not be offered a place. - Children of a parent/carer who is a regular and faithful worshipper in an Anglian or Christian Church (see footnote 2 above) and also staff at the School, in either of the following circumstances: a) The member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage
+- Looked After Children and Previously Looked After Children2, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Children whose parent/carer is a regular and faithful worshipper in an Anglian or Christian Church (see footnote 1), with a Sibling3 attending the Academy at the time of application.
+In the event of there being more siblings than there are remaining places in a year, it is possible that a sibling under these circumstances would not be offered a place. - Children of a parent/carer who is a regular and faithful worshipper in an Anglian or Christian Church (see footnote 1 above) and also staff at the Academy, in either of the following circumstances: - a) The member of any member of staff has been employed at the Academy for two or more years at the time at which the application for admission to the Academy is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - Children whose parent/carer is a regular and faithful worshipper in an Anglian or Christian Church (see footnote 1 above).